jackdempsey/sanity/README.md

 ### what are the things I want to ensure:
 1. that some code is called
 2. as many times as i expect
-3. that it returns what I expect
+3. that it received and returns what I expect
 4. that something changes as a result of it running
   a.
 I'll need both pre and post numbers
   b. or a guaranteed way to call them and inspect their difference